1.1. Contact organisation

 10.1.
 Dissemination format - News release

-The publication of the survey results is the subject of messages on Tweeter posted by the Insee.
+The publication of the survey results is the subject of messages on X (ex Twitter) and on Instagram posted by the Insee.

 10.2.
 Dissemination format - Publications

-First national results are planned to be disseminated in March 2023.
+First national results were disseminated in November 2024.

-Dissemination of results may be found on Insee's website using searching tools (see the example on protection of personal data).
+Dissemination of results may be found on Insee's website using searching tools.

 10.3.
 Dissemination format - online database

-Results for selected variables collected in the framework of this survey are available for all participating countries on Digital economy and society of Eurostat website.
+Results for selected variables collected in the framework of this survey are available for all participating countries on Comprehensive database - Digital economy and society - Eurostat.

 10.3.1.
 Data tables - consultations